Manuja-Kaushal/INFM600/README.md

 The data in the INFM600 repository is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-nc-sa/4.0/).

+The data including Water Use Average By Zipcode, Average Monthly Residential Energy Usage By Zipcode, 2010 Census Populations By Zipcode is made available for public access and use.

-	The data is intended for public access and use.
-Those interested in using the data in a commercial context should contact the owners(Chinmay Raote, Manuja Kaushal).
+The data 'Resource_Usage_By_Zipcode' is made available for non-commercial use.
+Those interested in using the data in a commercial context should contact the owners(Chinmay Raote, Manuja Kaushal)

 ----------------
 Acknowledgements
 ----------------

    We thank the Data.Gov for providing valuable datasets such as Water Use Average, Average Monthly Residential Energy Usage, 2010 Census Populations by Zipcode.

+   We thank the GroupLens research group at the University of Minnesota (http://www.grouplens.org) for hosting and allowing use of the MovieLens10M dataset in the master dataset and Iván Cantador, Alejandro Bellogín and Ignacio Fernández-Tobías and the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es) for creating and releasing the master data set.

 ----------
 References